dj9771/Bank-Account-Plaid/README.md

 2. Update the `ngrok.yml` file in the ngrok folder with your ngrok authtoken.

-1. You will also need to configure an allowed redirect URI for your client ID through the Plaid developer dashboard.
+1. Configure an allowed redirect URI for your client ID through the Plaid developer dashboard.

 1. Start the services.
     ```shell